-If there are multiple defendants in a personal injury lawsuit in Texas, the court handles the case by determining the outcome, which is not as clear as two-party lawsuits.
+If multiple defendants are involved in a personal injury lawsuit in Texas, the court handles the case by determining the outcome, which is not as clear-cut as in two-party lawsuits.
 Generally, a jury or a judge is asked to allocate fault between all the parties.
-The percentages of fault can have a big effect on how much money the plaintiff recovers.
+The percentages of fault can significantly impact the amount of money the plaintiff recovers.

 Identifying and Serving Each Defendant

-When dealing with multiple defendants in a lawsuit, it is essential to identify each defendant accurately and serve them with a copy of the lawsuit.
+When dealing with multiple defendants in a lawsuit, it is crucial to accurately identify each defendant and serve them with a copy of the lawsuit.
 This process can be complex, and it is crucial to ensure that all defendants are properly notified to avoid any potential issues with the case.

 The Process of Serving Lawsuits to Multiple Defendants